aurora-is-near/AIPs/AIPs/aip-8.md

 #### Blockchain Verification

-The engine state will always contain the genesis block hashchain as well as the block hashchain of the last completed block.
-To verify a given Aurora stream is correct using a non-archival NEAR node do the following:

-1. Check the genesis hashchain in the Engine (obtained via a view call to the NEAR node) matches the hashchain in block `G`.
-2. Using the data in the stream, follow the scheme above to compute the hashchain for the block at some recent height and check that hashchain matches the value in the Engine state (obtained via a view call again).
+The engine state will always contain the block hashchain of the last completed block.
+To verify a given Aurora stream is correct using a non-archival NEAR node, follow the scheme above to compute the hashchain for the block at some recent height, using a know block hashchain value of a previous block as a seed, and check that hashchain matches the value in the Engine state (obtained via a view call again).

 If the two values match, then the data must match what happened on-chain.
 This is called “range verification” because it verifies a whole range of blocks by checking only the endpoint hashchains.
 The reason this works is that the hashchain includes all the transaction data and block heights in between, thus any change to the local copy of the data should produce an incorrect final hash.